jackstine/commenter-landing/content/terms/index.md

 # Privacy Policy

-Before you continue using our website we advise you to read our privacy policy https://ytcommenter.byteofcode.io/privacy/ regarding our user data collection.
+Before you continue using our service we advise you to read our privacy policy https://ytcommenter.byteofcode.io/privacy/ regarding our user data collection.
 It will help you better understand our practices.
 <!--- included the website here for privacy --->

 # Copyright